Pazdikan/compdbd.fyi/content/Organizations/DBDLeague.md

 ---
-description: DBDLeague is an independent organization, officially backed by BHVR, dedicated to competitive Dead by Daylight
+description: DBDLeague is an independent organization, officially supported by Behaviour Interactive, dedicated to competitive Dead by Daylight,
 ---

 **DBDLeague** is an independent organization dedicated to competitive Dead by Daylight.
-Founded on June 23rd, 2018[^1], they became the most known competitive community.
-In 2025 they have received official support from Behaviour Interactive[^2], the developers behind the game.
+Founded on June 23rd, 2018[^1], it has grown to become the biggest competitive community.
+In 2025, DBDLeague received official support from Behaviour Interactive[^2], the developers of Dead by Daylight.

 [^1]: https://www.youtube.com/channel/UCK-Pz9EPp0IQe2HpKoXJS1w